The Facts are True, the News is Fake

 So clearly there is an agency problem.
 There is no difference between a journalist at The Guardian and the restaurant owner in Milan, who, when you ask for a taxi, calls his cousin who does a tour of the city to inflate the meter before showing up.
 Or the doctor who willfully misdiagnoses you to sell you a drug in which he has a vested interest.

 Journalism isn’t Lindy compatible.
 Information transmits organically by word-of-mouth, which circulates in a two-way manner.
 In ancient Rome, people got information without a centralized filter.
 In the Ancient Mediterranean marketplaces, people talked; they were the receivers and the purveyors of news.
-Barbers offered comprehensive services; they doubled as surgeon, dispute resolution experts, and news reporters.
+Barbers offered comprehensive services; they doubled as surgeons, dispute resolution experts, and news reporters.
 If people were left to filter their own rumors; they were also part of the transmission.
 Same with pubs and London coffee houses.
 In the Eastern Mediterranean (currently Greece and the Levant), condolences were the source of gathering and transmission –and represented the bulk of social life.
 Dissemination of the news took place at these gathering.
 My social grandmother would have her “rounds” of visits of condolences some days in Beirut’s then significant Greek Orthodox community, and knew practically everything down to the most insignificant details.
 If the child of someone prominent flunked an exam, she knew it.
 Practically every affair in town was detected.

 Unreliable people carried less weight than reliable ones.
 You can’t fool people more than twice.